graffou/agravic/README.md

 ## Provided example (small risc-V SoC based on Giorno core)
 A risc-V SoC example is provided to demonstrate the platform capabilities, for simulation and rtl generation as well.

-The SoC is composed of the Giorno risc-V core (custom design based on rv32i instruction set), two 24kB RAMs (instruction and data) and a peripheral block (just 32 GPIOs for now).
+The SoC is composed of the Giorno risc-V core (custom design based on rv32i instruction set), two 24kB RAMs (instruction and data), a peripheral block (just 32 GPIOs ouput-only and the printf port for now), and a very simple UART interface (no DMA, half duplex).

+* The Giorno core does not support interruptions and timers yet.
+* However, building binaries using a standard bare-metal gcc toolchain seems to be working so far.

 **93 verification tests are provided** (the rv32i subset of the risc-V compliance tests), which all pass except of the CSR, FENCE and MISALIGN ones.

 Running the non-regression suite is statisfyingly fast: it obviously deserves being run every time you change a single line of the rtl code.

-A very simple bare-metal gcc example C-code can be found in the FIRMWARE directory.
+A simple bare-metal gcc C++ code can be found in the FIRMWARE directory.

-The generated rtl synthesizes in quartus, and should run at 48MHz on an Arduino Vidor board (using 25% of the Cyclone10LP Logic elements).
+The generated rtl synthesizes in quartus, and should run at 48MHz on an Arduino Vidor board (using 27% of the Cyclone10LP Logic elements).

 ## Directory organization